About the UFV Alumni Association

 - To support fellow alumni, future alumni, and UFV, with time, treasure, and talent.

-Equitable and Inclusive: everyone is welcome, and we recognize, respect, and celebrate all our alumni for who they are and what they offer.
+Equitable and Inclusive: We recognize, respect, and celebrate all our alumni from all generations, geographies, cultures and identities, for who they are and what they offer.

-Collaboration: we work openly and transparently with UFV, alumni, and their communities while remaining accountable to our alumni.
+Collaboration: We work openly and transparently with UFV, alumni, students, and their communities while remaining accountable to our alumni.

 The UFV Alumni Association is a registered society under the BC Societies Act.